gStarhigh/pro5/README.md

 ---
-## Languages, Libraries and Software
+## Languages and Libraries and Software
 ### Main Languages/ Frameworks:
 - HTML5
 - CSS3